tinganho/fa/Specification.md

 This folder contains all configurations for both the server and the client and maybe other platforms.
 Each platform configuration should have its own file.

 ### Content
 The Content Classes will be stored in this folder.
-If the View Class and Data Class are highly related and independent of other View Classes and DataClasses.
+If the *View Class* and *Data Class* are highly related and independent of other *View Classes* and *Data Classes*.
 They can be grouped together in a subfolder.

 ### Core
 Core represents that specific code for driving this architecture.